MischaU8/yumyum/tapering/taper-inset-faces_GVuAb2Ul9Nw.md

 Version:
 Uploaded: 2023-05-23

-yum yum Floyd here with a quick tip for tapering and set faces in Plasticity start by selecting a face to use as a reference then click the draft face icon in the lower right corner of the UI then select the inner wall face and use the white ring handle to adjust the degrees attribute you can also draft multiple
+Start by selecting a face to use as a reference then click the [[draft face]] icon in the lower right corner of the UI then select the inner wall face and use the white ring handle to adjust the *Degrees* attribute.

-Faces by shift selecting the faces you'd like to draft as seen here
+You can also draft multiple faces by `shift` selecting the faces you'd like to draft as seen here.